asdia0/TripleMath/README.md

 # Double Math

 Solutions to all tutorials and assignments, typewritten in $\LaTeX$.
-All documents use the `asdia` style file, which can be downloaded at [asdia0/asdia.sty](https://github.com/asdia0/asdia.sty).

 ## Compiling